TudorIoanMarin/voya-angularjs/README.md

 2. Use Webpack to load all of the files.

-3. Create a navbar using Bootstrap or Angular Material (preferred, also if you can change everything to use it and remove Bootstrap, it's a bonus).
+3. (optional) Create a navbar using Bootstrap or Angular Material (preferred, also if you can change everything to use it and remove Bootstrap, it's a bonus).
 You don't need to add other routes or pages.

 4. Remove bower and use only npm.